Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 [Reference](https://en.cppreference.com/w/cpp/header/fstream)

 #### Q49.
-Which of the following is _not_ a consequence of declaring the member variable count of my_class as static?
+Which of the following is _not_ a consequence of declaring the member variable `count` of my_class as static? / Alt.: Which statement is true when declaring the member variable `count` as static?

 ```cpp
 class my_class {